-Impact Number Justification and Recommendation 1 This 12.70-acre impact is associated with the construction of the proposed lake that is an integral part of the stormwater management concept approved for this site.
+Impact Justification and Recommendation Number 1 This 12.70-acre impact is associated with the construction of the proposed lake which is an integral park of the concept approved for this site.
 Because of the size of the lake and its location as a central feature of the project, the impacts are justified and have been minimized to the fullest extent possible.
-Staff supports proposed impact #1 subject to the condition found at the end of this report.
+Staff supports proposed impact #1.
 2a This 1.37-acre impact is necessary to provide access from MD 214 and cannot be avoided.
-The proposed impact has been minimized.
+The location and extent of the proposed impact has been minimized.
 2b This 0.19-acre impact is necessary for the construction of the sewer outfall that will serve the northern end of this site.
 The outfall has been located to minimize the distance traversed within the PMA.
-The proposed impact has been minimized.
+This impact has been minimized.
 3a This 1.20-acre impact is associated with the construction of a stormwater management facility that is necessary to serve the southwestern portion of the site.
-Because of the topography of this site and the presence of Marlboro clays, the placement of the pond farther outside the PMA is not practical without creating other environmental impacts.
-The proposed impact has been minimized.
+Because of the topography of this site and the presence of Marlboro clays, the placement of the pond further outside the PMA is not practical without creating other environmental impacts.
+Therefore, this proposed impact has been minimized.
 3b This 0.04-acre impact is associated with the construction of a sewer outfall to serve the southern end of the property.
-The proposed impact has been minimized.
-3c This 0.45-acre impact is associated with the construction of a sewer outfall to serve the north central portion of this site.
-Although the alignment of this outfall is indirect, the alignment is dictated by the presence of an archeology site.
+The proposed impact has been minimized 3c This 0.45-acre impact is associated with the construction of a sewer outfall to serve the north central portion of this site.
+Although the alignment of this outfall is indirect, that alignment is dictated by the presence of an Archeology Site.
 During subsequent reviews it may be possible to provide a more direct route for the outfall connection after a full archeology review has been completed.
-The proposed impact has been minimized.
+This proposed impact has been minimized.
 4 This 0.34-acre impact is for the construction of a stormwater management outfall necessary to safely convey stormwater through the PMA to the existing stream.
-The proposed impact has been minimized.
+This impact has been minimized.

 5 This 1.10-acre impact is associated with the construction of a road to access the southwestern portion of the site and for the construction of the clubhouse and swimming pool.
 The impact associated with the road construction has generally been minimized but could be further minimized.
 However, the impacts for the clubhouse and swimming pool can be avoided by placing these amenities elsewhere.
-It must also be noted that this same area has been identified as a potential slope failure area associated with the Marlboro clay found on this site.
-Therefore, the impact associated with the road construction is supported subject to further minimization during the review of the detailed site plan.
+It must also be noted that this same area has been identified by staff as a potential slope failure area associated with the Marlboro clay found on this site.
+Therefore, the impact associated with the road construction is supported subject to further minimization during the review of the Detailed Site Plan.
 The impacts associated with the clubhouse and the swimming pool are not supported and these amenities should be relocated.
 6 This 0.96-acre impact is associated with the construction of parking compounds for a proposed office building.
 The PMA that is being impacted includes a slope area where further minimization of the proposed impacts is practical and avoidance is possible.
 This proposed impact has not been minimized and is not supported.